 Looking for a unique way to bind your document, manual, booklet, catalog, magazine, or book?
 Consider plastic coil binding (think of notebooks from school, except the binding is plastic rather than wire).
-At Publishing Xpress, we offer printing with plastic coil binding from 8 to 300 pages.
+Also called spiral binding, Publishing Xpress offers printing with plastic coil binding from 8 to over 500 pages.

 With plastic coil binding, holes are placed in the left margin, and the document is bound with round, black plastic coil.
 This is a great choice for workbooks and other documents that you want to lay flat.
 You can also turn the pages 360 degrees so only one page is sitting open at a time.
-For more information on this binding style, check out this Wikipedia article on plastic coil binding.
+For more information on plastic coil binding, check out this Wikipedia article on coil binding.

-Publishing Xpress can discuss how to give your Self-Published book a plastic coil bound finish.
-But before deciding on a plastic coil bound finish, you might want to take a look at our other three binding options.
+Publishing Xpress can discuss how to give your self-published book a plastic coil bound finish.
+But before deciding on a binding style, you might want to take a look at our other three binding options.